 Projects that come under RERA

-After all states and union territories have complied with RERA, all real estate projects come under its purview.
+After all states and union territories have complied with RERA, all real estate projects for example say, 3bhk flat in New Alipore come under its purview.
 However, the following conditions determine when a project falls under RERA—

 - Projects that do not have a completion certificate, but were completed before the implementation of the RERA Act come under RERA.